 Seven Slick Ways to Get the Most Out of Your Ice Melt

-Ice melt must be applied directly to the walking surface to be effective, typically after shoveling or plowing.
-Don’t use ice melt to simply melt snow or ice when mechanical removal is possible.
-Ideally, you should preapply a liquid ice melt product (brine) before precipitation begins to prevent ice and snow from bonding to the surface.
+Start with Snow RemovalIce melt must be applied directly to the concrete walking surface to be effective, typically after shoveling or plowing.
+Don’t use ice melt to simply melt snow or ice when mechanical removal is possible—it’s a waste of product and it may not melt the truly icy areas where slips are most likely.

-Plan Ahead to Prioritize ApplicationKnow which walking surfaces are high risk (i.e., often icy, prone to black ice, located in the shade) and plan to make their treatment a priority.
+Plan Ahead to Prioritize ApplicationKnow which walking surfaces are high risk (e.g., often icy, prone to black ice, located in the shade) and plan to make their treatment a priority.
 You’ll also want to prioritize high-traffic areas and check them throughout the day.

-According to manufacturers, less is usually more when it comes to ice melt.
-Applying too much can actually be counterproductive when the extra is tracked inside, creating a slippery residue on floors and damaging carpeting.
+Don’t Use Too MuchAccording to manufacturers, less is usually more when it comes to ice melt.
+Applying too much can actually be counterproductive when the extra product is tracked inside on shoes, creating a slippery residue on floors and damaging carpeting.